gflohr/e-invoice-eu/documentation/Mapping.md

 Are you joking?
 Formulas are not supported in the mapping.
 But you can just use them in the spreadsheet because the extractor picks up the result of the formular, not the formula itself.

+## Surprising Arrays

+Some elements are arrays although this will often be surprising.
+For example, the element [`/ubl:Invoice/cac:TaxTotal`] is an array with 1-2 elements.
+But you will almost always have just one element here.
+In this case, there is no need for a section, you can simply omit the `section` property.
+You will probably be using this feature without even noticing it.

 ## Examples